bdeckard92/dupUT/01-Class-Content/10-OOP/02-Challenge/README.md

 * `getRole()`   // Overridden to return 'Intern'

-Create multiple HTML templates for the page that contains the roster and each type of user (`main.html`, `engineer.html`, `intern.html`, `manager.html`).
-In your HTML template files, you may also want to add a placeholder character that helps your program identify where the dynamic markup begins and ends.
 Finally, although it’s not a requirement, you should consider adding validation to ensure that user input provided is in the proper expected format.

 ## Review

 You are required to submit the following for review:

-* A walkthrough video demonstrating the functionality of the application.
+* A walkthrough video demonstrating the functionality of the application and passing tests.

 * A sample HTML file generated using your application.